START: Village St-Paul (23–27 rue St-Paul, Métro: St-Paul).

 12. Place du Marché Ste-Catherine

-Though there’s no longer an open-air market here, as the name suggests, this shaded plaza is still a lovely oasis of green and quiet in this busy neighborhood.
-There are no cars allowed on the square, and the cafes on its edges all have outdoor seating in nice weather.
+The name speaks to the open-air market that once stood here; today, this shaded plaza remains a lovely oasis of green and quiet in this busy neighborhood.
+Thankfully, no cars are allowed on the square, and the cafes on its edges all have outdoor seating in nice weather.

 13. Hôtel de Sully

 The most splendiferous of the many splendiferous mansions in the Marais, the Hôtel de Sully was built by a rich 17th-century businessman, a certain Mesme-Gallet.
 While his version was quite sumptuous, the mansion really came to life when it was bought by the Duc de Sully, who hired architect François Le Vau to give it a makeover.
-After his death, like so many mansions in the Marais, the palacelike edifice was sold, divided, and built upon; in 1827 it was a boardinghouse for young girls, and up until the end of World War II it was still disfigured by shops and outbuildings.
+After his death, the palacelike edifice was sold, divided, and built upon—like so many mansions in the Marais.
+In 1827 it was a boardinghouse for young girls, and up until the end of World War II shops and outbuildings still disfigured its grace.
 Using the original plans and contemporary drawings and etchings, the building was completely restored in the 1970s to Le Vau’s version; you can now stroll through the courtyard and admire the sculpted exterior in its virtually pristine state.
 Though the building is closed to the public, you can traipse through the front courtyard to a second one with a peaceful garden filled with sparrows.

 Go through the archway in the back of the garden to the: